gruns/blagoblag/content/drafts/state-of-news-tls-part-ii.rst

 unable to because of your advertisers: **talk about it**.
 You are a newspaper, and this is a story in the public interest.

-In the meantime, I'm hopeful that the proposed changes will help swing the pendulum towards incentivizing TLS.
+In the meantime, I'm hopeful that Chrome's proposed changes will help swing the pendulum towards incentivizing TLS.